Skip to main content

 • Secure the supplies you may need to protect yourself and others from COVID-19 or other illnesses.
 The Center for Disease Control has great guidance for voting safely.

-Volunteer and Participate in Your Community
+Volunteer and Empower Your Community

 • Reach out to your neighbors and friends to see if they need help mailing their ballot or getting to the polls.